jillesvangurp/kt-search/docs/src/test/kotlin/documentation/projectreadme/readme-outro.md

 ## Development status

-KT Search is currently still under development.
-I'll release a 2.0 release (1.x being the legacy client) once I'm happy the functionality and documentation are complete enough.
-Part of this is internally upgrading the FORMATION backend to use my new client.
-I will likely discover some mistakes, bugs, and missing features as I do this.

-Currently, the client is essentially feature complete.
-I have so far not found any show stopping issues.
+Currently, the client is feature complete, useful, and already better in many ways than the es-kotlin-client 1.x ever was.

 The 1.99.x series can be seen as a series of increasingly better release candidates/betas.
 If you do run into issues, please create an issue.
 Likewise, if there is important functionality that you need.

-## Goals/TODOs:

-For more detail refer to the issue tracker.
-This is merely my high level plan for getting to a 2.0 release.

-- [x] Extract the kotlin DSLs to a multi-platform module.
-- [x] Rename the project to kt-search and give it its own repository
-- [x] Implement a new client using ktor and kotlinx-serialization
-- [x] Port the IndexRepository to the new client
-- [x] Port the bulk indexing functionality to the new client
-- [ ] Update documentation for the new client
-been ported
-- [x] Extract an interface for the new client and provide alternate implementations.
-By extracting the dsl, I've created the possibility to use different JSON serialization and parsing strategies.
-So potentially we could support alternate http transport and parsing without too much trouble.
-  - OkHttp / jackson?
-  - Es rest client / jackson? - useful if you are interested in using this library and the Elastic client (either their new Java client or their deprecated RestHighLevelClient )
-  - Os rest client / jackson? - useful if you are interested in using the Opensearch forks of the Elastic clients.

-Currently, the client is kind of feature complete but needs more testing and documentation.
-The testing will come as part of a project to upgrade a few of my private projects to use this client.
-Once that is completed, I will tag and release version 2.0.
-Until then, the 1.99.x series of releases act as beta releases.
+I have so far not found any show stopping issues.

+Before tagging a 2.0 release, I intend to port some of our internal code at FORMATION to use kt-search and dog food this extensively.
+I will likely discover new/missing features, add things I need, etc.

+Until then, I reserve the right to refactor, rename, etc. things as needed.
+A 2.0 release will mark a commitment to API stability.

 Non Goals:

 - Full coverage of what the RestHighLevel client used to do.
 If you need it, just add that as a dependency or create your own extension function for `SearchClient`; it's not that hard.
 And of course consider creating a pull request if you do.
 - Cover the entire search DSL.
 The provided Kotlin DSL is very easy to extend by design.
 If it doesn't directly support what you need, you can simply manipulate the underlying Map to add what you need.
+See the manual for instructions on how to do this.
 Alternatively, you can create a pull request to add proper type safe support for the feature that you want.
 Currently, most commonly used things in the DSL are already supported.
-We'll likely expand the features over time.
+We'll likely expand the features over time of course.
+Note, you can also create JsonDsls for other APIs.
+E.g. the snapshot API, the reindex API, etc. each have their own custom Json requests and responses.

 ## Contributing